nyumathclinic/latex-dtxmk/README.md

     A prime number that is equal to $2^n-1$ for some $n$ is called a \href{https://en.wikipedia.org/wiki/Mersenne_prime}{\emph{Mersenne Prime}}.
     %</solutions>

-With the configuration as above, the `hw.qns.tex` file will contain a block that looks like this:
+With the configuration as above, the `hw02.qns.tex` file will contain a block that looks like this:

     \begin{question}